|

 and served as program and musical director, with supervision

-over staff musicians.
+child talent.
 In 1942 Couch registered for the draft.
+His

 Couch